 Chatham University launched a highly innovative, multi-year Master Plan today to develop Eden Hall Campus in Richland Township, PA, the first university campus in the nation to integrate sustainable development, living and learning.

-Eden Hall Campus will be home to Chatham’s pioneering new School of Sustainability and the Environment – the second freestanding university school of sustainability in the United States.
+Eden Hall Campus will be home to Chatham’s pioneering new Falk School of Sustainability – the second freestanding university school of sustainability in the United States.
 Located on a 388-acre site north of the University's historic Shadyside Campus, the new campus will feature innovative climate positive buildings and landscape design; sustainability education and research will be incorporated into all facets of campus life.
 The Master Plan was developed Berkebile Nelson Immenschuh McDowell (BNIM) of Kansas City, Mo. and landscape design firm Andropogon Associates of Philadelphia.